jlazaroibanezz/IgG_CHO_FNs/README.md

 This script contains four main functions:

-1. Limiting Metabolite Discovery (genCHOBiorFNmax and genCHOBiorFNmin): Identify the metabolite that is limiting in the cell culture for the growth and antibody production.
+1. Limiting Metabolite Discovery (genCHOBiorFNmax and genCHOBiorFNmin): Identify the metabolite that limits the growth and antibody production in the cell culture.
-2. Culture Medium Minimization (MinimizeMediumim and EcoMinimizeMediumim): MinimizeMediumim implements a minimization algorithm to reduce the number of components in the culture medium while maintaining or improving productivity while EcoMinimizeMediumim does the same incorporating a ponderated sum depending on the price of each nutrient in the market.
+2. Culture Medium Minimization (MinimizeMediumim and EcoMinimizeMediumim): MinimizeMediumim implements a minimization algorithm to reduce the number of components in the culture medium while maintaining antibody productivity while EcoMinimizeMediumim minimizes an economically ponderated sum of the nutrient concentrations based on the price of each nutrient in the market.

 ### Key Features: